The fall is a season where many cultures celebrate the harvest. And among our favorites are Oktoberfest celebrations.

 Oktoberfest Food & Drink

 There’s no lack of food at the celebration.
-Some of the most popular dishes served at Oktoberfest celebrations include sausages, pretzels, and beer, of course.
+Some of the most popular dishes served include sausages, pretzels, and beer, of course.
 But there are many wonderful traditional dishes to tray as well.
 Variations of pork are very popular.
 Many enjoy Schweinbraten (roasted pork) and Schweinshaxe (roasted ham hock or pork knuckle).
 You’ll also find Steckerlfisch (grilled fish on a stick) and knödel (potato or bread dumplings).
 Käsespätzle or as we like to call them cheesy noodles will ignite your love of German cuisine.

-You’ll discover special Oktoberfest beers around this time known as Märzen.
+You’ll discover special seasonal beers around this time known as Märzen.
 They are delicious and hearty.
 German brewers such as Spaten, Paulaner, and Hofbrau have famous Oktoberfest beers.
 But you will also find some pretty delicious versions by local and national breweries in the U.S. such as Sierra Nevada, New Glarus, Great Lakes, and Samuel Adams.

-|Top 20 Oktoberfest Cities|
+|Top 20 Oktoberfest Cities

 From Wallet Hub.com

-Wondering how big Oktoberfest celebrations in the USA really are?
+Wondering how big the celebrations in the USA really are?
 Well, America’s Oktoberfest Zinzinnati USA in Cincinnati, OH alone hosts 675,000.
 And there are over 100 dachshunds participating in the Running of the Wieners race there.
 And, there are 116+ varieties of beer available.
 Nearly 46 million U.S. residents claim German ancestry, which may be why Oktoberfest celebrations are so popular and well-attended.

 Oktoberfest Celebrations Wisconsin

-And, while Oktoberfest in Cincinnati is impressive, we would be remiss if we didn’t mention that our new base of Wisconsin probably offers the widest variety and most options for Oktoberfest celebrations anywhere around.
+And, while Oktoberfest in Cincinnati is impressive, we would be remiss if we didn’t mention that our new base of Wisconsin probably offers the widest variety and most options for fall celebrations anywhere around.
 With more than 40% of Wisconsin residents reporting part or full German roots, it’s no surprise that you can find plenty of places to celebrate.

 According to Wallet Hub’s recent study on Oktoberfest Celebrations, our new home, Madison, Wisconsin also is tied for number one with Lincoln, Nebraska for the highest percentage population with German ancestry in the United States.
 Who knew?
 I’m sure the folks at the Essen Haus Restaurant in Madison sure do.